billwear/maas-rad/originals/give-me-an-example-of-maas-deb-2-9-ui-2657.md

 <a href="https://discourse.maas.io/uploads/default/original/1X/9da1e1c703818ac133db81082e1f3b01a72fb3e9.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/9da1e1c703818ac133db81082e1f3b01a72fb3e9.jpeg"></a>

 Click on "Add pool" to add this resource pool to the list, then click on "Machines" to return to the machine list.
 Once there, it's simple to add machines to a particular pool.
 In the column marked "POOL/NOTE," you'll see that your machines are in the "default" pool when created.
-If you click on "default" there, you'll bring up a dropdown of already-created resource pools:
+If you click on "default" there, you'll bring up a drop-down of already-created resource pools:

 <a href="https://discourse.maas.io/uploads/default/original/1X/f373606dcd50c96a35af932379830f101d4a77e0.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/f373606dcd50c96a35af932379830f101d4a77e0.jpeg"></a>